 Flanged-style flow tubes: When flanged-style flow tubes are mounted between nonmetallic, plastic, PVC or lined process piping, the SG must be passed to the flow tubes body/case through some path other than the process piping flange bolts.
 In such installation scenarios, either grounding rings or grounding electrodes are required (Figure 6).

-For grounding-ring applications, if traditional orifice plate-style, or Type C, grounding rings are used, the grounding rings must be attached to the flow tube’s body/case using grounding straps.
-These straps are attached to the flow tube’s flanges, or to grounding wires attached to a lug located on its remote junction box or top-mounted transmitter interface plate.
-Type E grounding rings utilize customer-supplied bolts, rather than grounding wires or grounding straps.
+For grounding-ring applications, if traditional orifice plate-style, or Type C, grounding rings are used, Electromagnetic Flow Meter must attach the grounding rings to the flow tube’s body/case using grounding straps.
+These straps are attached to the flow tube’s flanges or grounding wires attached to a plug located on its remote junction box or top-mounted transmitter interface plate.
+Type E grounding rings utilize customer-supplied bolts rather than grounding wires or grounding straps.

-Wafer-style flow tubes: When wafer-style flow tubes are mounted between nonmetallic, plastic, PVC or lined process piping, grounding rings are required.
-The SG must be passed on to the flow tube’s body/case by connecting the attached, supplied SG connection wires to the grounding rings (Figure 6.)
+Wafer-style flow tubes: When wafer-style flow tubes are mounted between nonmetallic, plastic, PVC, or lined process piping, grounding rings are required.
+The SG must be passed on to the flow tube’s body by connecting the attached, supplied SG connection wires to the grounding rings (Figure 6.)

 As with flanged flow tubes, if traditional orifice plate-style, or Type C, grounding rings are used, the grounding rings must be attached to the wafer-style flow tube’s body/case using grounding straps or wires.
 The grounding wires are attached to a lug located on its remote junction box or top-mounted transmitter interface plate.
 Type E grounding rings utilize customer-supplied bolts rather than grounding wires or grounding straps.